 The trail is quintessentially Prairie Creek — huge redwoods line the trail, while below the rushing creek is lined with mossy, lichen-draped maples.
 The trail is lined with ferns and redwood sorrel, giving it a neat, garden-like appearance.
 Above the trail, the dense, lush greenery looks more like a jungle than a redwood grove, yet the forest is surprisingly open.
 There's some noise from Drury Parkway, but especially on weekdays it's not intrusive.

 The redwoods become smaller as the trail continues, but there's a second rather impressive grove just after the trail crosses Prairie Creek again.

-Turn right at the first trail intersectionq after 50 feet stay to the right again at a second intersection, following the sign directing you to the parkway.
+Turn right at the first trail intersection; after 50 feet, stay to the right again at a second intersection, following the sign directing you to the parkway.